Suraj151/pdi-framework/README.md

 **How do I provision certificates?**
 On ESP32, `tls q=1,t=0,l=256,n=device.local,i=192.168.1.50` writes a self-signed EC pair straight to the configured paths.
 Anywhere else, `python3 scripts/GenTlsCerts.py --dns device.local --ip 192.168.1.50` produces them off-device for upload.
 Run the script once with `--gen-ca` and reuse that CA for every device, and a client that trusts it trusts your whole fleet.

+For a development box on ESP32 none of that is needed: with `ENABLE_SERVER_TLS_CERT_GENERATION_AT_RUNTIME` the mDNS service mints one covering the address and `<hostname>.local` as soon as the station has an IP, and reissues it if either changes.

 **Is there a simulator?**
 The mock device lets the framework compile off-device for analysis; it does not simulate behaviour.
 Interactive testing means real hardware.